Whitepaper

 Legal Pressure

 Adhering to legal guidelines has always been critical for organizations, but legal scrutiny on fair and anti-discriminatory employee selection has increased in recent years and will likely continue to do so.
-In the United States, the Equal Opportunity Employment Commission (EEOC) is the body that governs anti-discrimination employment law.
+In the United States, the Equal Employment Opportunity Commission (EEOC) is the body that governs anti-discrimination employment law.
 According to their most recent report, discrimination charges are on the rise with 20% more filed in 2022 compared to the previous year4.
 The EEOC is also investing more resources in their workforce to keep up with this increased demand for combating discrimination in employment.

 In addition to employment equity legislation that has been around since the 1960’s, we are beginning to witness a wave of emerging new laws governing the use of AI in hiring.
 The general throughline of these laws is a requirement that companies using AI technology to assist with or replace discretionary hiring decisions traditionally made by humans must conduct regular bias audits to demonstrate the technology is not producing systematic differences in selection decisions between different groups, primarily race and gender.
 The New York Local Law 1445 and the EU AI Act6 are both examples of laws that specify this requirement.